Case Study: Advancing the Triple Aim in Post-Discharge Care

 Advancing the Triple Aim in Post-Discharge Care

 Like most new programs they were faced with securing funding, finding their first client, and formalizing their processes.
-Christine Cunningham, BSRC RRT, is the Director Clinical Services for CHI Health at Home.
+Christine Cunningham, BSRC RRT, is the Director of Clinical Services for CHI Health at Home.
 She and her team worked intensely on a detailed budget and business plan.
-Armed with solid understanding of their funding needs, they carefully chose their initial prospects.
+Armed with a solid understanding of their funding needs, they carefully chose their initial prospects.

 They focused on a community with five large hospitals and a close-knit home health market.
 They presented to all five hospitals and soon had their first client.
 Working closely with the hospital, they agreed upon inclusion and exclusion criteria for enrolling patients.

 Cunningham sees delivering personalized, patient-centered care post-discharge as actually a three-fold pursuit.
 She explained that the “Triple Aim” consists of improved health outcomes, better care experiences for patients, and reduced cost of care.
-The Triple Aim is an exceptional challenge in any care setting and further exacerbated in post-discharge care.
+The Triple Aim is an exceptional challenge in any care setting and is further exacerbated in post-discharge care.